DBInstance

 string

-The identifier for the RDS for MySQL Multi-AZ DB cluster snapshot to restore
+The identifier for the Multi-AZ DB cluster snapshot to restore from.

 For more information on Multi-AZ DB clusters, see Multi-AZ DB cluster deployments